PassbirdCo/MetaKeepCodeSamples/eos/fio/README.md

 Voila!
 You have successfully finished the FIO user signing demo 🎉🎉.

+## 7. Mapping a public address to the FIO handle

+We will now map a public address to the FIO handle.

+Navigate to the `Map Handle` tab, enter your email, FIO handle, and public ETH address, and then click on `Map Handle`.

+You will see a success message if the mapping is successful.
+You can verify the mapping on the [FIO explorer](https://fio.bloks.io/).

 ## Guide

 You can find detailed instructions on using MetaKeep's signing APIs and SDK in the [official documentation](https://docs.metakeep.xyz/).